rpetit3/sizemeup/README.md

 1. Downloads the latest NCBI Assembly Reports
 2. Determines species names based on tax id using NCBI Datasets API
 3. Merges any user provided genome sizes not available from NCBI
+4. Add assembly sizes from [ATB](https://allthebacteria.readthedocs.io/en/latest/) with sufficient representation
+5. Writes the genome sizes to a TSV file

 **Note**: This tool isn't necessary for most users, just a simple way to update the database on your own or at new releases of `sizemeup`.